jvde-github/AIS-catcher/README.md

  A few examples of live stations are available online, for example for [East Boston, US](https://kx1t.com/ais/).
 Thank you [KX1T](https://kx1t.com/) for making this available.
 By way of example, I am also sharing my own station at [aiscatcher.org](https://aiscatcher.org/southwood).

+## License

+Copyright (C) 2021 - 2023 jvde.github at gmail.com.
+All rights reserved.

+Licensed under the GPGL3 license.

 ## Purpose

-The aim of ```AIS-catcher``` is to provide a platform to facilitate continuous improvement of receiver models.
-Any suggestions, observations or sharing of recordings for setups where the current models are struggling is highly appreciated!
+The purpose of `AIS-catcher` is to serve as a platform that encourages the perpetual enhancement of receiver models.
+We greatly value and appreciate any suggestions, observations, or shared recordings, particularly from setups where the existing models encounter difficulties.

 ### Disclaimer
 `AIS-catcher` is created for research and educational purposes under the GNU GPL v3 license.
 It is a hobby project and has not been tested and designed for reliability and correctness.